lento234/python-tutorial/README.md

         $ cd python-tutorial

-3. Create a new conda environment for this tutorial
+3. Create a new conda environment for this tutorial.

-    *Installing from the `yaml` file:*
+    *Installing from the `yaml` file included in this repository:*

         $ conda env create -f binder/environment.yml